 4. Anti-fatigue mats that are too soft can reduce balance

-However, if you introduce an anti-fatigue mat that is too soft, too thick, or if you're stacking your mats, they can work against your ability to remain balanced – increasing the rate of fatigue in addition to slip, trip, and fall risks.
+In brief, our bodies work hard to keep us balanced.
+The right mat materials complement and encourage this natural sway by keeping your body active and engaged.
+However, mats that are too soft, too thick, or if you're stacking your mats, they can work against your ability to remain balanced – increasing the rate of fatigue in addition to slip, trip, and fall risks.

 Stacking your anti-fatigue mats can increase "postural instability similar to standing in high heels for hours" and increase the risk of rolled ankles, says Ergonomist Mary Plehal.